-The California Dream Act of 2011 (AB130/131) allows eligible undocumented and documented students to apply for and receive institutional scholarships and state administered financial aid (AB-130) and community college fee waivers (AB 131), effective January 2013 (Spring 2013).
+The California Dream Act of 2011 (AB130/131) allows eligible undocumented and documented students to apply for and receive institutional scholarships and state administered financial aid (AB-130) and community college fee waivers (AB 131), effective January 2013.
+Apply with the CA Dream Application at https://dream.csac.ca.gov/

-Financial Aid assistance is available through the federal and state government, as well as scholarships offered by the institution, private and non-profit foundations.
+Financial Aid assistance is available through the federal and state government, as well as scholarships offered by the institution, private, and non-profit foundations.
 Financial aid may help to offset the cost of higher education such as tuition, fees, books, supplies, housing, transportation and personal expenses.
 Be aware that financial aid does not fully support a student with all expenses.
 Financial Aid is one of many tools to help students achieve their educational and career goals.
 Here is a listing of financial aid programs available through Solano Community College: